-Some photos were sent to us by G. van Herbruggen.
-They were taken by Sabena Flight Attendant M. Anciaux.
+Rare photographs of F-BHRU when it was still in service.
+They were taken by Sabena Flight Attendant Michel Anciaux.
 The photos were taken in the late 1970s or very early 1980s before retirement of F-BHRU.
 So far they are the only photos showing the cockpit of F-BHRU when still in service.
-Many thanks to Guy!
+Many thanks to Monsieur

 UP5 annunciator panel from F-BMKS C/N 181 ex Finnair OH-LSA.
 It is complete and in good condition.
 Right outer side is slightly bend outwards.